Collision Repair Technician

-About 2,500 collision repair technicians work in New Zealand, but this is not enough to meet the demand and employers find it difficult to get staff.
+However, there are not enough collision repair technicians to meet demand and employers find it difficult to get staff.

 As a result, panelbeater (collision repair technician) appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled collision repair technicians from overseas to work in New Zealand.

 Types of employers varied